|Values are valid only on day of printing.|

 Diagnosis of C3 deficiency

-Investigation of a patient with undetectable total complement (CH) level
+Investigation of a patient with undetectable total complement (CH50) level

 Low levels of complement may be due to inherited deficiencies, acquired deficiencies, or due to complement consumption (eg, as a consequence of infectious or autoimmune processes).